ics3u-2-2019/ICS3U-2019-Group0/docs/ide/index.rst

    Hello, World! program on PyBadge

 Although this code does work just as is, it is always nice to ensure we are following proper coding conventions, including style and comments.
 Here is a better version of Hello, World!
 You will notice that I have a call to a :py:func:`main()` function.
 This is common in Python code but not normally seen in CircuitPython.
-I am including it because by breaking the code into different functions to match different scenes eventually will be really helpful.
+I am including it because by breaking the code into different functions to match different scenes, eventually will be really helpful.

 .. literalinclude:: ./example.py